zuri-training/T-C-PP_gen_pjt73/README.md

 # Project Team 73
 ## Project overview
 The goal of this project is to create a platform that allows users to generate terms & conditions and privacy policy.
-One of the challenges faced by some business owners is the high cost of generating T&C and Privacy Policy on the already existing platforms which we seek to bring solutions to by allowing users generate these documents on our platform freely. check  out the full details of the project https://docs.google.com/document/d/1mrrL7DMUgK_YUIF1nZMxtSsAxN-qaaHn1L9blHwyq50/edit?usp=drivesdk
+One of the challenges faced by some business owners is the high cost of generating T&C and Privacy Policy on the already existing platforms which we seek to bring solutions to by allowing users generate these documents on our platform freely. check  out the full details of the https://docs.google.com/document/d/1JoQPQRLd9Z4EcgrNVl9H-xcC_72tss-sRC2IzgHwn7o/edit

 # Table of contents
 1. General information